Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 The book ends with Danny, Wendy and Hallorann as an alternative family unit.
 In fact, Hallorann is the father figure Danny deserves: the father who will do anything to save him.

-The other thing missing from the film is Danny’s bond with Hallorann.
 In the book they’re like old friends, even when they meet for the first time.
-They have a more detached vibe in the film … and it’s less convincing Hallorann would leave Florida to save Danny’s life.
+There’s a more detached vibe in the film … and it’s less convincing that Hallorann would leave Florida to save Danny’s life.

 The resulting explosion destroys the hotel and its evil presence.